Sexism in Bachata

 Over the years, my relationship with Bachata and with the community around it has changed profoundly.
 In 2021/2022, I went against many expectations by choosing Role Rotation, focusing on Traditional Bachata, and teaching partner classes on my own as a female instructor.

 These decisions were not spontaneous.
-They were the result of long observation, discomfort, and critical self-reflection.
+They were the result of long observation, discomfort, social analysis, psychological education, and critical self-reflection.

 What led me to these choices?